citrixsystems/pathweaver/README.md

     * Create a MySQL database named 'loadbalancing'.

-    * Optionally create another database called 'loadbalancingadapter' if your adapter extends the default LoadBalancerAdapterBase class (instead of simply implementing the LoadBalancerAdapter interface).
-See the null (fake) adapter as an example for an adapter that uses the default base implementation.
+    * Optionally create another database called 'loadbalancingplugin' if your plugin extends the default LoadBalancerPluginBase class (instead of simply implementing the LoadBalancerPlugin interface).
+See the null (fake) plugin as an example for an plugin that uses the default base implementation.

 5. Glassfish == 3.0.1 (Optional as Pathweaver comes with an embedded jetty server)